unenergizer/simple-network/README.md

 To add a new listener make sure you:
 1. Assign variable name and opcode in package simple.network.shared.Opcodes
 2. Register your custom listeners (simple.network.shared.PacketListener) on both the client and server programs.
-3. Put custom listeners go into the simple.network.server/client.packet.in/out respectively.
+3. Put custom listeners into the simple.network.server/client.packet.in/out respectively.

 Server specific:
 Modify the ClientManager class for your server as a “PlayerManager” class.
 You can treat the Client class as a player class for games.